tinyplex/tinybase/site/guides/14_releases.md

 implementation called WsServerSimple.
 Without the complications of listeners, persistence, or statistics, this is more suitable to be used as a reference implementation for other server environments.

+## Architectural Guide

+To go with this release, we have added new documentation on ways in which you can use TinyBase in an app architecture.
+Check it out in the new Architectural Options guide!

+---

 # v5.3